davidminor/gorand/README.md

-This is a basic golang implementation of pcg64 from http://www.pcg-random.org
+This is a basic golang implementation of pcg64 and pcg32 from http://www.pcg-random.org

 PCG is a pseudorandom number generation scheme based on permuting the output of a linear congruential generator, so that the output doesn't share the